hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 Question words always come immediately before the verb.

-Negation is formed by placing "nem" before the verb:
+Negation is formed by placing “nem” before the verb:

 - Nem olvasok.
 (I'm not reading.)
 - János nem könyvet olvas.
 (János is not reading a book.)

-In negative sentences with a focus, "nem" comes before the focused element:
+In negative sentences with a focus, “nem” comes before the focused element:

 - János NEM A KÖNYVTÁRBAN olvas.
 (János is not reading in the library.)